dominique-mueller/angular-package-builder/README.md

 <br>

-### Forbidden JSDoc annotations
+### Forbidden JSDoc tags

 When building a library with `annotateForClosureCompiler` being enabled (which it is by default), not all JSDoc annotations are allowed.
 In particular, annotations which are unnecessary because of the information TypeScript can provide must not be used - otherwhise, the Angular Compiler (tsickle to be specific) will complain.
+Forbidden tags include:

-This includes types in params (e.g. `@param {string} myOption - My option`), types in general (e.g. `@type {string}`) and annotations such as `@constructor` or `@class`.
-The full list of alled JSDoc tags can be found **[in the tsickle source files](https://github.com/angular/tsickle/blob/d24b139b71a3f86bf25d6eecf4d4dcdad3b379e4/src/jsdoc.ts#L48)**.
+- types in parameter tags (e.g. `@param {string} myOption - My option`)
+- type tags on variables (e.g. `@type {string}`)
+- annotations such as `@constructor` or `@class`.

+> The full list of alled JSDoc tags can be found **[in the tsickle source files](https://github.com/angular/tsickle/blob/d24b139b71a3f86bf25d6eecf4d4dcdad3b379e4/src/jsdoc.ts#L48)**.

 **Tip: Remove all unnecessary JSDoc information until the Angular Compiler is happy**.
 Alternatively, you could also disabled the `annotateForClosureCompiler` option in the `angularCompilerOptions` - but I don't recommend it :)